abdelkimo/or-tools/doc_sources/MANUAL/source/manual/tsp/tsptw.rst

     of the client's office.
 It's common to consider that you start to service and leave as soon as possible and we do so in this manual.

-    Sometimes, travel times and distances are different, i.e. the costs are given by the distances but the feasibility of the solution depends on the travel times.
-They can be proportional or completely unrelated to the distances.
-In this manual, we take the equality between both for granted.
-Don't forget that sometimes, you'll have to wait before servicing a client, so often the total time spent to travel is greater than the total distance travelled.
+    Some authors ([Dash2010]_ for instance) consider two costs on the edges: a *travel cost* and a *travel time*.
+While the travel times must respect the time windows constraints, the objective value is the sum of the travel costs on the edges.
+In this
+    manual, we only have one cost on the edges.
+The objective value and the *real* travel time are different: you might have to wait before servicing a client.

+    ..
+[Dash2010] S. Dash, O. Günlük, A. Lodi, and A. Tramontani.
+        *A Time Bucket Formulation for the Traveling Salesman Problem with Time Windows*, INFORMS Journal on Computing, v24, pp 132-147, 2012 (published online before print on December 29, 2010).

     Often, some conditions are applied to the time windows (in theory or practice).
 The only condition [#condition_time_windows_integers]_ we will impose
     is that :math:`a_i, b_i \in  \mathbb{N}`,